techprepared/htmlmaster/README.md

 The courses taken are listed below and the structure is as follows:
 - Top level is a folder with the name of a course
-- Inside are different subfolders holding the separate chapters of the course in question
+- Inside are different sub folders holding the separate chapters of the course in question
 - At the same level, test folder with different variants is situated
 - Some courses are more theoretic than others and .md files for these cases are more appropriate
 - This repo is intended to be a documentation place as well as a testing ground